BenCretois/CS_in_habitat_studies/README.md

 This repository hosts functions .

 **Note that to run the "real analysis"** the raster used to extract the covariates, the telemetry and Citizen Science dataset were too heavy to be shared on GitHub.
-You can find all this data at XXX. **Place the downloaded folders in data to smoothly run the scripts**
+You can find all this data at https://zenodo.org/record/4590153#.YGGdMq8zZaQ. **Place the downloaded folders in data to smoothly run the scripts**

 This work was supported by a PhD grant funded by the Norwegian University of Science and Technology and the Research Council of Norway.